 Payments Available to: Energy Supplement (page 38) all recipients living in Australia.
 Pension Supplement (page 39) all recipients living in Australia.
 Recipients living overseas may only receive the basic Pension Supplement.
 Rent Assistance (page 37) recipients renting in the private rental market or community housing.
 Go to servicesaustralia.gov.au/ rentassistance for more information about eligibility and related rules.
 Home Equity Access Scheme (formerly Pension Loans Scheme) (page 15) recipients with real estate in Australia.
 Advance payment eligible recipients.
 Go to servicesaustralia.gov.au/ advancepayments for more information about eligibility and related rules.
-Concession cords Automotically issued to .
-Concession cards Automatically issued to: Pensioner Concession
+0 Automatically issued to: Concession cards Automatically issued to:

-Pensioner Concession Card (page 43) all recipients.
+Pensioner Concession all recipients.
+Card (page 43)